Hapeville, Georgia: Economy

 Korean Air Cargo's U.S. headquarters are in Hapeville, near the northeast corner of the Hartsfield-Jackson Atlanta International Airport.
-It is also home to Porsche's US headquarters.
-Delta Air Lines has its headquarters in Atlanta, near Hapeville.

-Arches Brewing is also located in Hapeville, serving as Hapeville's first brewery with a focus on Old World Beers.

 Education

 Hapeville is a part of Fulton County Schools.
 Residents are zoned to Hapeville Elementary School, Paul D. West Middle School in East Point, and Tri-Cities High School in East Point.
 In addition, Hapeville Charter Middle School is located in Hapeville.

 Private schools include St. John the Evangelist Catholic School of the Roman Catholic Archdiocese of Atlanta.

 The Atlanta-Fulton Public Library System operates the Hapeville Branch.

+Emergency services

+The city is served by the Hapeville Police Department headquartered on Doug Davis Drive.
+The city is also served by the Hapeville and EMS Fire Department, which operates three stations.